There are important points to know when escalating project risk. I’ll run down a few that can make the process smoother.

 Identifying potential risks and preparing mitigation plans is part of project planning.
 Risks will emerge in your project career.

 There might even come a point when your risk mitigation strategies are not successful.

 Then you’ll likely need to escalate issues to be addressed at a higher level.

 And when this happens, you need to know when and how to escalate.

 7 strategies to follow when escalating project risk becomes necessary:

-4. Be clear in your communication that you are seeking assistance and what you need, and not simply sharing information about an issue.
-Do not complain, whine, or make excuses, but present the situation in a professional manner.
+4. Be clear in your communication that you are seeking assistance and what you need.

-6. Continue to move forward on your project where possible, even while the risk is being addressed.
+6. Continue to move forward on your project where possible.

 7. Stay professional throughout the situation.